gabrielhidasy/Project-Euler/README.md

-# Project-Euler
-Repository for some project euler solutions
+# Repository for project Euler solutions,

-Please do not cheat on your runs
+If you did not solve a problem by yourself, academic honour code mandates you not to look

+# TODO:
+* Encrypt codes with the SHA256 of the solutions as key,